tunaphish/blog/content/notes/habit-chain.md

 ---
 ![](./images/habit-loop.png)

+habits that follow other habits. allows you to minimize your decisions and focus on things that actually matter.

 # Daily Habit Chain

-should I change these to rituals?

 ## 08:00AM - morning routine
 1. Dogs